sospodd/5e-srd-translations/README.md

 # 5e SRD translations
-All content in the D&amp;D 5e SRD that can be considered translatable in nested JSON-format.
+All content in the D&amp;D 5e SRD that can be considered translatable in Key-Value JSON-format.

 ## Getting started